Advertisement

 Despite its fancy looks, the Poodle is actually a very athletic dog.©AntonMaltsev - Shutterstock

-The Poodle, which comes in four sizes ranging from Toy up to Standard, is playful, cheerful and very loving.
-The breed was first created for hunting water birds, and they are easily trainable and very intelligent.
-As social dogs, the Poodle can become vocal or anxious without the right socialisation and training.
+The Poodle, which comes in four sizes ranging from Toy to Standard, is a playful, cheerful and very loving pet.
+The breed was first created for hunting water birds, and it is easily trainable and very intelligent.
+However, as social dogs, the Poodle can become vocal or anxious without the right socialisation and training.

-The aim in crossing these breeds was that of creating a companion with the best traits of each parent, resulting in a loving, smart and gentle doodle mix.
-The most common breeding is a first cross, or F1 Bernedoodle, whereby the litter is the result of one Bernese Mountain Dog and one Poodle parent.
+The aim of crossing these breeds was to create a companion pet with the best traits of each parent, resulting in a loving, smart and gentle doodle mix.
+The most common breeding is a first cross, or F1 Bernedoodle, whereby the litter results from one Bernese Mountain Dog and one Poodle parent.
 This can result in varying coat types and temperaments, as each puppy may inherit different traits from their parents.

-While an F1b cross, of a Bernedoodle with a Poodle, is more likely to result in a non-shedding coat, no coat can be considered 100% hypoallergenic.
+While an F1b mix of a Bernedoodle and a Poodle is more likely to result in a non-shedding coat, no coat can be considered 100% hypoallergenic.
+While their wavy or curly coats do need regular grooming, shedding is fairly minimal compared to many other breeds.
+But it's important to remember that individual Bernedoodles' shedding largely depends on their genetic makeup.

 The Bernedoodle comes in three types, depending on the size of their Poodle parent.
-In hybrids there are no guarantees, meaning size can vary even among littermates, but here are the key features of each type.
+Size is not guaranteed in hybrids, meaning it can vary even among littermates, but here are the key features of each type.

 Tiny Bernedoodle

-The smallest of the family, the Tiny Bernedoodle will have Toy Poodle parentage in their bloodline.
-The Tiny Bernedoodle will be the product of two Bernedoodles, also known as an F2 cross.
-They average around 17 inches in height.
+The smallest of the family, the Tiny Bernedoodle, has Toy Poodle parentage in its bloodline.
+It is the product of two Bernedoodles, also known as an F2 cross.
+It averages around 17 inches in height.

 Mini Bernedoodle